Cybercrime: Is your small business protected? | CFIB

-In 2012, Canadians made close to $20 billion worth of purchases over the Internet.
+In 2018, Canadians made over to $57 billion worth of purchases over the Internet – up from just shy of $20 million in 2012.
 As online business continues to grow, the potential for being victimized by cyber-crime also increases.

 Some examples that relate to commercial transactions include: